Chemistro: In other media

 The Curtis Carr incarnation of Chemistro appears in The Avengers: Earth's Mightiest Heroes, voiced by Nolan North.
 This version is a member of the Masters of Evil before the Enchantress betrays him, steals his alchemy gun, and transforms him into gold.
 He is stated to be alive while being taken into custody, which writer Christopher Yost later confirmed.

+Reception

+Chemistro has been noted as an underwhelming villain.